chrishah/phylogenomics_intro_vertebrata/README.md

 In the Snakefile you'll see 'rules' (that's what individual steps in the analyses are called in the Snakemake world).
 Some of which should look familiar, because we just ran them manually, and then again within a simple for loop.
 Filenames etc. are replaced with variables but other than that..

+Spend some time to explore the file.

+Snakemake should be installed on your system - check back with your instructors if you're doing this as part of a course.
+An easy way to get it set up is through conda.
+If you haven't set it up yet, we provide some instructions [here](https://github.com/chrishah/phylogenomics_intro_vertebrata/tree/main/Snakemake_intro/README.md).

-Assuming you've set up a conda environment called `snakemake`, in order to run Snakemake you first need to enter this environment.
+Assuming you've set up a conda environment called `snakemake` (this will usually be the case if you do this as part of a course), in order to run Snakemake you first need to enter this environment.

 ```bash
 (user@host)-$ conda activate snakemake